Taiari Catchment

 The Taiari is one of the biological powerhouses of mainland New Zealand; it is woven with native vegetation communities that make it unique and is home to a number of rare plants and animals, some of which are not known from anywhere else.
 However, much of this biodiversity is under threat through the actions of pests, weeds, and now also a changing climate.

-The actions taken by land managers in the Taiari directly affect the future sustainability of the catchment’s biodiversity – a natural resource that provides much of our drinking water, helps buffer our communities from flood and drought, and provides natural areas for people and our flora and fauna.
+The actions taken by land managers in the Taiari / Taieri directly affect the future sustainability of the catchment’s biodiversity – a natural resource that provides much of our drinking water, helps buffer our communities from flood and drought, and provides natural areas for people and our flora and fauna.